Weight management · Ozempic, Wegovy, Rybelsus

 Why Isn't Ozempic or Wegovy Working for Me?
 The GLP1R Connection

 Semaglutide produces an average of 15 to 17 percent body weight loss in clinical trials, but the spread between patients is wide.
 Some people lose nothing in the first three months.
 Others lose more than 25 percent.
-A common GLP1R variant explains a meaningful portion of that variation in both weight loss and side-effect risk.
+A common GLP1R variant explains a meaningful chunk of that variation in both weight loss and side-effect risk.

-Severe abdominal pain that radiates to the back, persistent vomiting, or signs of pancreatitis warrant immediate medical attention.
+Important: Severe abdominal pain that radiates to the back, persistent vomiting, or signs of pancreatitis warrant immediate medical attention.
 A history of medullary thyroid carcinoma or MEN2 is a contraindication for any GLP-1 agonist.

 You haven't reached the maintenance dose yet